All about Paul Rand

 - Paul Rand Tribute Film (2007)

-More info about Paul Rand
+More on Paul Rand

 Michael Bierut talking about Paul Rand’s Enron logo